code-lab-org/nost-tools/docs/source/learning_resources/science_dash/science_dash.rst

 This test suite assumes that you have first downloaded the constituent applications.
 It is also necessary to install several python packages as found in the `requirements file <https://github.com/code-lab-org/nost-tools/blob/main/docs/requirements.txt>`__.
-However, this is an unmanaged NOS-T test suite and it is not necessary to have installed the tools library.
+However, this is an unmanaged NOS-T test suite and it is not necessary to have the tools library installed.

 Setting Up Environment Files